I know there are a lot of video tutorials for Adobe Illustrator, but learning Adobe Illustrator from a book is actually not a bad idea.

 This book has both Kindle and paperback versions so you can choose how you prefer to read.
 There are 20 chapters explaining the basic tools along with some productivity tips and learning resources in the last two chapters.

 This book has some excellent graphic examples that you can refer to when running into problems.
-You’ll learn how to create different projects following the examples just as you would in a classroom.
+You’ll learn how to create different projects like logos, illustrations, posters, etc following the examples just as you would in a classroom.

 Unlike some tech products, the year of the books actually doesn’t get outdated, especially when it comes to tools.
 For example, I learned how to use Adobe Illustrator in 2012, although Illustrator has developed new tools and features, the basic tools work the same way.